nlckysolutions/NlckyADB-NADB/README.md

 # NlckyADB
 The ultimate ADB tools, utilities, and functions, all in one sleek command: "nadb"

+### A huge update is coming...

-### Please click the sponsor button at the top of the page to donate to NlckyADB if you found it useful!
-This will keep me motivated to keep working on NlckyADB!
+**Please click the sponsor button at the top of the page to donate to NlckyADB if you found it useful!
+This will keep me motivated to keep working on NlckyADB!**

 # Installation
 Simply download the latest release of NlckyADB and open a command prompt as administrator in the same folder the nadb.bat file is in.